 When will a non-disclosure agreement end?

 The period of time for which each party must keep the information confidential will vary depending on the circumstances.
-Confidentiality agreements can be terminated immediately by giving notice in writing or can automatically terminate (after 1, 3 or 5 years if creating a Rocket Lawyer NDA).
+Confidentiality Agreements can be terminated immediately by giving written notice or can automatically terminate after a set amount of time.
+When using a Rocket Lawyer NDA template automatic termination can occur after 1, 3 or 5 years.
 You should set a realistic time period for the duration of the agreement as information can lose its confidential character or commercial value over time.

 What are the remedies available for breach of confidential information?